 Kua Mee Recipe (Pad Lao)

-Kua mee is a sweet and savory Laotian stir-fried noodle dish, highlighted by caramelized sugar and tender egg strips.
+This kua mee recipe (pad lao) is a Laotian stir-fried noodle dish with caramelized sugar and tender egg strips, perfect for an easy dinner!

 Praew